emcie-co/parlant/docs/adapters/vector_db/qdrant.md

 ### Data Not Persisting
 - Check file path is correct and writable
 - Verify connection settings for remote servers
+- Test by closing the server and restarting—data should persist

 ---